-We will stay in shape to fulfil this mission by the following basic exercises of membership (GOFAITH):
+We will stay in shape to fulfil this mission by the following basic exercises of membership (FAITHGO):

-G Gifts We develop and use our gifts in ministries.
-0 Outreach We foster friendships with people who are not in this Church and reach out to them with the love and truth of Jesus F Father intimacy We seek healing and intimacy with God as Father personally. Α Attendance We attend gatherings of this Body regularly, knowing that a builder can only use bricks that are "on site".
+Father intimacy We seek healing and intimacy with God as Father personally.

+Α Attendance We attend gatherings of this Body regularly, knowing that a builder can only use bricks that are "on site".
 Thus we are also able to enjoy encouraging fellowship.
 I Integrity We exercise transparency, commitment and accountability.
 We seek to be real - no mask wearing.
 We practise commitment by letting our "Yes" be "Yes" and "No" be "No", with our word being as good as our deed.
-Under Jesus' Lordship we really want to "be there" for one another. т Tithes We contribute financially, thus dethroning mammon and supporting the ministries of this Church. н Healing We are committed to healing and maturity.
+Under Jesus' Lordship we really want to "be there" for one another. Т Tithes We contribute financially, thus dethroning mammon and supporting the ministries of this Church. Н Healing We are committed to healing and maturity.
+G Gifts We develop and use our gifts in ministries.
+0 Outreach We foster friendships with people who are not in this Church and reach out to them with the love and truth of Jesus

-40 | Guidelines for trips
+41 | Guidelines for trips

 - 1. United leadership.
 Communications.
 Teachability.
 Trust.

 - 2. Boundary evening driving.
 Rather extend or adjust the Trip.

 - 3. Seatbelts mandatory.

 - 4. Adequate vehicles.
 Timeous checks.

 - 5. Drivers age(25) & competence.

-- 6. Drivers responsibility : passengers, co-driver, vehicle, radio
+- 6. Drivers responsibility: passengers, co-driver, vehicle, radio

 - 7. Travel insurance.

 - 8. Minors to be accompanied.

 - 9. Delegate roles.
 (Admin, trailers, money, radios, medical, security, mechanical, pastoral, prayer, equipment, reports, water).

 - 10. Indemnities.

 - 11. Check documents (People & Vehicles).

 - 12. Communications (Personal and radios).

 - 13. Medical provisions.

 - 14. Prayer Support.

 - 15. Specify if this is a trip with different arrangements.

-41 | People of the Presence, The Presence of God
+42 | People of the Presence, The Presence of God